Domain name

 1

-We represent legitimate trademark holders in actions to recover domains registered by third parties in bad faith.
+We represent legitimate trademark owners in actions to recover domains registered in bad faith by third parties.

 2

-We initiate and process revocations and defenses for .cl domains according to NIC Chile Regulations.
+We initiate and handle revocation and defense procedures for .cl domains according to NIC Chile's regulations.

 3

-We represent in international disputes for generic domains (.com, .net, etc.) according to ICANN rules.
+We represent clients in international disputes over generic domains (.com, .net, etc.) under ICANN rules.

 4

-Drafting and review of use, assignment, or licensing agreements for domain names between individuals or companies.
+Drafting and reviewing agreements for use, transfer, or licensing of domain names between individuals or companies.

 Frequently Asked Questions about